ImperialCollegeLondon/EpiCollectplus/README.md

+#Notice
+##This repo is deprecated and not maintained anymore.
+We are working on a new version version of Epicollect which will be released soon.
+###Any issue or bug on this repository will not be fixed.
+Install at your own risk.
+The most stable branch is `development`.
+###You have been warned

 #License

 EpiCollect+ is licenced under a [AGPLv3 Licence](http://opensource.org/licenses/AGPL-3.0).
 If you want to use a custom version of the server code, please fork this repository and upload your changes to GitHub to help the EpiCollect Community.